 Being a Headteacher is a real privilege and a role that I am passionate about.
 However, I do of course have another very important role as mum to my two daughters.
 Being a mum definitely keeps me in touch with the ups and downs of young people and I am indebted to both of them for their openness, support and for keeping my feet firmly on the ground if ever I try to be ‘Headteacherish’ at home!

 As you can imagine, with a school as large as Fortismere, it can be difficult to see every parent/carer as much as I would wish.
 However, through my Senior Leadership Team, I am kept up-to-date on our students' progress, challenges and activities.
 I attend lots of school events (some of which are listed below), and I am always happy to meet parents/carers at those, so do please come and say hallo!

 Specific enquiries should first be directed to your child's Tutor.
 Thereafter, you can also contact their Head of College and/or one of our Assistant Heads.
 To contact me, please email my PA on HeadsPA@fortismere.org.uk

-I will be attending the following school events over the coming weeks and hope to meet some of you there:
+I will be attending several school events over the coming weeks and hope to meet some of you there.
+More details to follow.